Quantum Information Scrambling: From Holography to Quantum Simulators: AdS /CFT and Wormhole

 where $m$ is the mass of the scalar field.
 From this, one can compute the 1-loop expectation value of this stress tensor.
 Following \cite{Gao:2016bin}, we get,

 One uses point splitting method to compute this stress-tensor and one has to normalize it to get a finite result. $G(x,x')$ is a two-point function of the scalar field.
 One such two-point function when there is no double trace deformation is shown in (\ref{eq6}).
 But in the presence of this deformation it will get modified.
 A detailed calculation of it is given in \cite{Gao:2016bin}.
-Now as mentioned earlier to make the wormhole traversable we need to break the Null-energy condition.
-In this case, we have to violate the average Null-energy condition \cite{Gao:2016bin}.
-Let $k^\mu$ be the tangent vector of the null geodesic passing through the wormhole and let $\lambda$ be the affine parameter, then Average Null energy condition (ANEC) is\footnote{In quantum field we always work with the expectation values of the operators. $\langle T_{\mu\nu}\rangle$ corresponds to the expectation value of stress energy tensor.}
+Now as mentioned earlier to make the wormhole traversable we need to break the null energy condition.
+In this case, we have to violate the average null energy condition \cite{Gao:2016bin}.
+Let $k^\mu$ be the tangent vector of the null geodesic passing through the wormhole and let $\lambda$ be the affine parameter, then average null energy condition (ANEC) is,

 In our Kruskal coordinate, $\partial_{U}$ is the tangent vector to the infinite null geodesic along the horizon $V=0$ and we can choose $U$ as the affine parameter.
 So the violation of ANEC implies,

 Now this will back react to the geometry, and for a small spherically symmetric perturbation from the relevant component of the linearized Einstein equation, one can find that at $V=0$ \cite{Gao:2016bin},